sama863nz/Project1-k8s-minikube-kubectl/README.md

 minikube service sam-website-service --url
 # which will give http://192.168.49.2:31000

-# test it on the terminal
+# test the deployed app (sam-website) on the minikube kubernetes cluster on the terminal
 curl -L http://192.168.49.2:31000

 # to run the website on the browser, the minikube IP & port needs to be exposed